 Mayo’s book Disputing the Subject of Sex (Rowman and Littlefield, 2004, reprinted in paperback, 2007) details clashes over AIDS education and gay inclusive multicultural education in New York State in the 1980s and 1990s.
 Her next research projects examine environmental education programs and the implications of relatively low-impact technologies for gender and mobility.

-Glennda Testone is a leader in the field of social justice and civil rights.
-As the first female Executive Director of the New York Lesbian, Gay, Bisexual & Transgender (LGBT) Community Center, Testone’s strong passion compels her to fight diligently to assist LGBT New Yorkers in need, to empower queer young people and to assist her community to achieve their individual and collective dreams.
-So far in her tenue, Testone has revised the strategic plan to focus on LGBT New Yorkers most in need, has reinvigorated the Center’s cultural programming and has planned a $6M capiral project to transform the Center space.
-Testone was appointed to the NYC Mayor’s Commission on LGBTQ Runaway and Homeless Youth in June 2009 and completed the Tenenbaum Leadership Initiative Fellows Program at Milano, the New School for Management & Urban Policy.
+Glennda Testone, M.A., has been a leader in the field of social justice and civil rights for over 15 years.
+She is the first female Executive Director of the New York Lesbian, Gay, Bisexual & Transgender (LGBT) Community Center.
+Prior to her position at The Center, she held positions in the Gay & Lesbian Alliance Against Defamation (GLAAD), and The Women’s Media Center.
+Testone’s strong passion compels her to fight diligently to assist LGBT New Yorkers in need, to empower queer young people and to assist her community to achieve their individual and collective dreams.
 Testone currently sits on the board of CenterLink; the community of LGBT Centers, the Human Resources Administration (HRA) Citizens Advisory Committee and the National Council for Research on Women’s Emerging Leaders Advisory Committee.

 Dr. James Scheurich is Professor of Urban Education Studies and Coordinator of the PhD Program in Urban Education Studies at Indiana University-IUPUI.

-Scheurich has been the editor of the International Journal of Qualitative Studies in Education for over 15 years and the associate editor for Educational Administration Quarterly.
+Scheurich has been the editor of the International Journal of Qualitative Studies in Education for over 15 years and was an associate editor for Educational Administration Quarterly (EAQ) for four years.
 He served for six years on the executive committee for the University Council for Educational Administration, the premier education leadership national research organization.
-He is among a small group of scholars who led changes in the national education discourse about the importance of race in education, the possibility of success for schools and districts of color, and about social justice as a focus for departments of educational leadership.
-As an indicator of his national reputation, in 2007 Professor Scheurich was nominated for president of the American Education Research Association.
+He is among a small group of scholars who led changes in the national education discourse about the importance of race in education, about the possibility of success for schools and districts of color, and about social justice as a focus for departments of educational leadership.
+As an indicator of his national reputation, in 2007 Professor Scheurich was nominated for president of the American Education Research Association (AERA).